 Magnetic field due to current through a circular loop

 The right-hand thumb rule can be used for a circular conducting wire as well as it comprises small straight segments.
-Every point on the wire carrying current gives rise to a magnetic field around it would become larger and larger as we move away from the wire and by the time we reach the center of the circular loop, the arcs of these circle would appear as a straight line
+Every point on the wire carrying current gives rise to a magnetic field around it would become larger and larger as we move away from the wire and by the time we reach the center of the circular loop, the arcs of these circles would appear as a straight line

 Magnetic field and number of turns of the coil

 The magnitude of the magnetic field gets summed up with the increase in the number of turns of the coil.
-If there are ‘n’ turns of the coil, the magnitude of the magnetic field will be ‘n’ times of magnetic field in case of a single turn of the coil.
+If there are ‘n’ turns of the coil, the magnitude of the magnetic field will be ‘n’ times the magnetic field in case of a single turn of the coil.